uiuc-sst/PTgen/README.md

 a `$DATA_URL` for downloading the test's data, which is too unwieldy to store on github.

-If `../../run.sh` prompts you again for the locations of exes, you can just abort it with `ctrl+C`, then retrieve those settings with `cp ../../config.sh .`, then retry.
+If `../../run.sh` prompts you again for the locations of exes, you can just abort it with `ctrl+C`, retrieve those settings with `cp ../../config.sh .`, and retry.